miage-lille/dnd-kata/README.md

 >
 > ```
 > {
->  "lang" : {"dune" :  "2.7.1"},
+>  "lang" : {"dune" :  "2.9"},
 >  "name" : "dnd-kata"
 > }
 > ```

-Each folder and subfolder to include in our package need also a `dune` file manifest.
+Each folder and subfolder to include in our package need also a [dune](https://dune.readthedocs.io/en/stable/dune-files.html#dune) file manifest.
 That the case of the root file, so create it:

 ```sh
 echo '(dirs (:standard \ node_modules \ _esy))' >> dune